8-Week College Courses Online [2025 Guide: Online College Courses]

 Colorado State University

-Colorado State is accredited by The Higher Learning Commission.
+Colorado State Univeristy is accredited by the Higher Learning Commission.

 Columbia College

-Educating students since 1851, Columbia College now reaches nearly 20,000 students each year.
-Based in Missouri, the school also has campuses around the United States and in Cuba, and it offers an online learning platform.
+Founded in 1851, Columbia College now reaches nearly 20,000 students each year.
+Based in Missouri, the school also has campuses around the US and Cuba and offers an online learning platform.
 Online students have 800 classes and 29 degree programs from which to choose.

-Columbia is accredited by the Higher Learning Commission.
+Columbia College is accredited by the Higher Learning Commission.

 Davenport University

-Davenport is accredited by the Higher Learning Commission.
+Davenport University is accredited by the Higher Learning Commission.

 Excelsior College

-Excelsior is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools.
+Excelsior College is accredited by the Middle States Association of Colleges and Schools Commission on Higher Education.

 Fisher College

-Fisher is accredited by the New England Commission of Higher Education.
+Fisher College is accredited by the New England Commission of Higher Education.

 Indiana Institute of Technology

 Each year, over 10,000 students study with Indiana Tech.
-More than 8,000 of them take classes in a non-traditional format, such as online studies.
+More than 8,000 take classes in non-traditional formats, such as online studies.
 The school’s undergrad programs feature a student-faculty ratio of 17:1.

-Engineering and business are some of the university’s most popular departments, and there are strong criminal justice and computer science degree programs as well.
+Engineering and business are some of the university’s most popular departments.
+They offer strong criminal justice and computer science programs as well.

-Indiana Tech is accredited by the Higher Learning Commission.
+The Indiana Institute of Technology is accredited by the Higher Learning Commission.

 Indiana Wesleyan University

-IWU is accredited by The Higher Learning Commission.
+Indiana Wesleyan University is accredited by the Higher Learning Commission.

 LeTourneau University

-LeTourneau is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+LeTourneau University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 Liberty University

-Since 1971, Liberty University in Virginia has been providing higher education with a Christian focus.
-Over 100,000 students enroll in Liberty’s classes each year, thanks in large part to a strong online program with a student-faculty ratio of 17:1.
-Of the school’s more than 600 degree programs, about 400 are available online.
+Since 1971, Liberty University, in Virginia, has provided higher education with a Christian focus.
+Over 100,000 students enroll in Liberty’s classes each year, largely due to its strong online program.
+The school’s online program has a 17:1 student-faculty ratio and offers around 400 programs.

-Liberty is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Liberty Univeristy is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 Lynn University

-Lynn is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Lynn University is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 National University

-National University is a network of nonprofit educational institutions headquartered in San Diego, CA. Established in 1971, it has over 30,000 enrolled students and more than 220,000 alumni from around the world.
+National University is a network of nonprofit educational institutions headquartered in San Diego, CA. Established in 1971, it has over 30,000 enrolled students and more than 220,000 alumni worldwide.

-NU offers many different online degree programs at the bachelor’s, master’s, and doctoral levels.
+NU offers many online degree programs at the bachelor’s, master’s, and doctoral levels.

 National University is accredited by the Western Association of Schools and Colleges.